Larry's At-Home Exercise to Strengthen Weak Upper Legs

 If it's not raining, drive to your nearest supermarket, get a shopping cart, and then do your ordinary walking workout in the parking lot.
 Leaning on the handle of the shopping cart should relieve some of the strain on your lower back muscles.

 As you may have guessed, I'm a big fan of lower-body exercise.
-In terms of mobility, lower body exercise gives a bigger payoff than upper-body work.
+In terms of mobility and weight management, lower body work gives a bigger payoff than upper-body exercise.

 In an earlier hub, I discussed the well-being payoff of aerobic exercise, and described how ABAB Testing can help you optimize that payoff.